 The trip to Chamonix is easy and very scenic.
 If you arrive early, you can ask us to book a few extra days on your own here at the start of the trip.
 We’ll meet for dinner and talk about the trip to come.
 Relax in the evening at our comfortable village hotel.

 Trient/Forclaz – On our first hiking day of the tour, we’ll cross the Col de Balme into Switzerland, with with breathtaking views behind us of Mont Blanc and the Chamonix valley.

 Champex – We’ll have 2 choices today.
-An undulating trail leads through alpine pastures and pine forests, with sweeping views of the Rhone valley.
+For an easier day, an undulating trail leads through alpine pastures and pine forests, with sweeping views of the Rhone valley.
 Stop at the alpine farmhouse at Bovine before heading on to Champex.

-Weather permitting, a more rigorous possibility leads up to the high pass of Fenetre d’Arpette, one of the highest points along the tour and along the Trient glacier.
+Weather and energy permitting, a more rigorous possibility leads up to the high pass of Fenetre d’Arpette, one of the highest points along the tour and along the Trient glacier.
 It’s hard work but with quite the payoff.
 Both hikes finish at the pretty, lakeside village of Champex, where we stay in a comfortable 3-star hotel.

 Louvie hut – After a morning transfer by bus and train to Verbier, you’ll hike high above the valley, through meadows filled with mountain goats, on a gorgeous panoramic hike above Verbier.